brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 Note that my preferred approach here is longer in several of these examples - the reason it's my preferred approach is not because it's necessarily terser, but rather because it's more consistent.

+## Other Specifiers

+Separate from the question of what `%S` and `%s` should do: are there any other specifiers that we should add?
+One that I have not noted here is a specifier to simply format `tp.time_since_epoch().count()`.
+We have such a thing for `duration`s (`%Q`) but not for `time_point`s.
+In the less-preferred proposal, `%s` achieves this for the SI units - but not for microfortnights.

+When I originally set out to write this paper, my intent was to propose `%Q`.
+But given the uniformity of treating `%s` as (sub)seconds since epoch, that seemed like a better choice to handle formatting nanoseconds since epoch.
+This makes `%Q` for `time_point` seem less motivated.
+But I think we should consider extending `%Q` to work for `time_point` for broadly the reasons described above.

 ## Wording

 For either proposal, add `f` and `s` to the options for `$type$` and add support for precision modifiers in [time.format]{.sref}: